rohit12crj/Study-Notes/Prometheus_&_Grafana/notes.md

 how will u install promethus on ecs cluster

-how will u install promethus on eks cluster

 how will u install promethus on ec2

 how will u install promethus on on-prem device